molgenis/molgenis/docs/guide-authentication.md

 and `family_name` claims as well.
 These claims are requested by specifying the scopes `openid,email,profile`.

+#### Roles claim
+You can provide a json path that will be evaluated on the combined claims of the id token and the response of the user info endpoint.
+The roles in this claim, prefixed with `ROLE_` will be added to the user's roles when they log in.

+#### VO groups claim
+Users can be managed remotely by the ID provider in a virtual organisation (VO).

+You can provide a json path (typically `eduperson_entitlement`), that will be evaluated on the combined claims of the id token and the response of the user info endpoint.
+The values in this claim will be added to the VO group table.
+In the Security Manager, group managers can grant roles on their group to VO group members.
+VO Group members will be granted these group roles when they log in.

 #### Endpoints
 The identity provider specifies a set of endpoints where the user and MOLGENIS can interact with the provider.
 These are provided by the ID provider but may